ericdsw/terminal-config/README.md

 ## Installation

 To install, simply follow these steps:
-- Update local antigen git submodule with the `git submodule update` command.
+- Update local antigen git submodule with the `git submodule update --init` command.
 - Run the `./install.sh` script.
 - Run `source ~/.zshrc` to refresh the zsh configuration.